 What to serve with Blackstone Griddle Chicken Thighs

-If you’re looking to keep this a low carb meal, serve these blackstone chicken thighs with Zucchini on the Blackstone Griddle, Blackstone Brussel Sprouts with Bacon or Asparagus on the Blackstone Griddle.
+If you're looking to keep this a low carb meal, serve these Blackstone chicken thighs with Zucchini on the Blackstone Griddle, Blackstone Brussel Sprouts with Bacon, Grilled Blackstone Acorn Squash, or this Asparagus on the Blackstone Griddle.

 How to store

 Store leftover chicken thighs in a glass airtight container in the refrigerator for up to 5 days.